 CORNISH: Senate Majority Leader Harry Reid tried to draw a connection between entitlement reform and recent budget cuts to an IT fund for the Social Security Administration, even though the cuts were approved by Democrats, as well.

 REID: Back off Social Security.
 It's in great shape for the next many decades.
 Let's worry about Social Security when it's a problem.
 Today, it's not a problem.

 CORNISH: According to the non-partisan budget analysts at the Congressional Budget Office, it'll be another 25 years before Social Security reserves are exhausted.
 Even then, income from payroll taxes would cover benefits for another 50 years.
 But it's also the case that last year, the program paid out more than it took in.
 Republicans say that the fact that the program is projected to eat a larger and larger part of the GDP means the time is now to address the problem.

-Representative ERIC CANTOR (Republican, Virginia; House Majority Leader): Harry Reid has said that Social Security does not have a problem.
+ERIC CANTOR: Harry Reid has said that Social Security does not have a problem.
 That would be reflecting what the illness is in Washington, and we're not backing down.

 CORNISH: That's House Republican Majority Leader Eric Cantor at a recent speech at the Hoover Institution.
 Cantor tried to send a clear signal to key voters with concerns about the GOP's plans.